 Next, the teeth are cleaned and etched.
 This roughens the tooth surface to create a strong bonding process.
 A special dental cement is then applied to the veneer before it is placed onto the tooth.
 Once it’s correctly positioned, a high-density light is used to quickly harden the cement.
 Finally, your bite is checked and any last-minute adjustments made.
 And voilà, check out that glamorous smile!

-So now we’ve answered the question “how do veneers work?” let’s take a quick look at the benefits of dental veneers.
+So now we’ve answered the question “how do veneers work?” let’s take a quick look at the benefits of them.

 - Porcelain veneers are stain-resistant

-- Veneers can make a tooth darkened following a root canal appear whiter
+- They can make a tooth darkened following a root canal appear whiter

 - Gums tolerate veneers well

-- Veneers are not such an invasive treatment as dental crowns yet are equally as strong and attractive
+- They are not such an invasive treatment as dental crowns yet are equally as strong and attractive

 The main downside of porcelain veneers is that, unlike composite bonding, the process cannot be reversed.
 They also cost more than composite bonding.